Projects and Research

 Water Management Upgrades to Improve Wildlife Habitat

-Visitors should not enter the closed areas during this work period.
 Any visitor on closed trails will be considered trespassing and may be ticketed.
-Additionally, the Turkey Foot Trail remains closed for restoration (See map).
-All other trails are open and the Big Boardwalk is accessible through Warbler Woods trail, but you may not exit the boardwalk near or on the ramp at the Darby Creek side.
+The Turkey Foot Trail remains closed for restoration (see map).
+All other trails are now open, but there may be temporary closures in the future.
 Thank you for your patience as we improve wetland habitat!

 Turkey Foot Trail Restoration Project

-Please note that Turkey Foot Trail, as indicated by the map, will be closed to all access while a restoration project is taking place.
+The Turkey Foot Trail will be closed to all access while a restoration project is taking place.
 The refuge is working in coordination and partnership with the State of Pennsylvania, Friends of Heinz refuge, Princeton Hydro, and Enviroscapes to restore the function of the tidal marsh in the Turkey Foot area.
 This project will improve habitat for native turtles, wading birds, shorebirds, and fish species.
 Please do not use this area during the closure period.
 We appreciate your patience while this restoration project is completed.
 Please reach out to firstname.lastname@example.org if you have any questions.